 Taking into account that under the SOLAS Convention, Chapter 5, Regulation 13, paragraph 2; Contracting Governments, mindful of their obligations published by the International Maritime Organisation, undertake to consider the international recommendations and guidelines when establishing aids to navigation, including recommendations on training and qualification of AtoN technicians, IALA has adopted Recommendation E-141 on Standards for Training and Certification of AtoN personnel.

-IALA Committees working closely with the IALA World Wide Academy have developed a series of model courses for AtoN personnel having E-141 Level 2 technician functions.
+IALA Committees working closely with the IALA World-Wide Academy have developed a series of model courses for AtoN personnel having E-141 Level 2 technician functions.
 This model course on an Introduction to buoy positions should be read in conjunction with the Training Overview Document IALA WWA.L2.0 which contains standard guidance for the conduct of all Level 2 model courses

 This model course is intended to provide national members and other appropriate authorities charged with the provision of AtoN services with specific guidance on the training of AtoN technicians in an introduction to buoy positions.
-Assistance in implementing this and other model courses may be obtained from the IALA World Wide Academy at the following address:
+Assistance in implementing this and other model courses may be obtained from the IALA World-Wide Academy at the following address:

 The Dean

-IALA World Wide Academy Tel: (+) 33 1 34 51 70 01
+IALA World-Wide Academy Tel: (+) 33 1 34 51 70 01

 10 rue des Gaudines, 78100 Fax: (+) 33 1 34 51 82 05

-Saint Germain-en-Laye e-mail: contact@iala-aism.org
+Saint Germain-en-Laye e-mail: academy@iala-aism.org

 France Internet: www.iala-aism.org